 A few claims the company makes about Kill Cliff include:

-Helps the body recover immediately from a sweaty workout.
+It helps the body recover immediately from a sweaty workout.

-Contains electrolytes, vitamins, enzymes and a few herbal extracts including ginger root, ginseng root, and green tea.
+Contains electrolytes, vitamins, enzymes, and a few herbal extracts, including ginger root, ginseng root, and green tea.

 Alternative to other sports drinks, sodas, or juices.